jorkey/service-lifecycle-platform/readme.md

 ## Required platforms

-Currently, vm-update works on Linux Ubuntu servers.
+Currently, update-services works on Linux Ubuntu servers.
 Source codes must be in the Git VCS repositories.
 Microsoft Azure cloud service is supported.